-- 13-16 November 2019: MAST was represented by Dr. Salem Saumtally at the Fifteenth Annual Meeting of African Science Academies (AMASA-15) hosted by the Ghana Academy of Arts and Sciences in Accra, Ghana, under the theme 'Science, Technology and Innovation for FOOD SECURITY and poverty alleviation, in Africa'. - Dr. Soumtally reported on the Role of Academies on the above theme, linked to Sustainable Development Goals (SDGs) 1 and 2. - On 14 and 15 January 2020, Dr. Michael Atchia participated at the NASAC Science Education Programme (SEP) Working Group, meeting held in Nairobi, Kenya.
+13-16 November 2019: MAST was represented by Dr. Salem Saumtally at the Fifteenth Annual Meeting of African Science Academies (AMASA-15) hosted by the Ghana Academy of Arts and Sciences in Accra, Ghana, under the theme 'Science, Technology and Innovation for FOOD SECURITY and poverty alleviation, in Africa'.
+Dr. Soumtally reported on the Bole of Academies on the above theme, linked to Sustainable

+Dr. Sountally reported on the Role of Academies on the above theme, linked to Sustainable Development Goals (SDGs) 1 and 2.

+- On 14 and 15 January 2020, Dr. Michael Atchia participated at the NASAC Science Education Programme (SEP) Working Group, meeting held in Nairobi, Kenya.
 Dr. Atchia was elected as the Vice-Chair of the Working Group.
 Members of NASAC SEP Working Group placed Science Education in the broad context of the availability of STEM (Science, Technology, Engineering, Mathematics) education throughout the curriculum of each of our education systems. - On 15 July 2020, Prof. Goolam Mohamedbhai made a presentation at a webinar organized by the African Association of Physiological Sciences.
 The presentation was on " COVID-19: What impact and consequences for higher education in Africa? ".